-Before getting outside of the helicopter make stability check, level the rotor disc with the apparent horizon, reduce engine RPM to proper setting, place the carburetor air in cold position, (OH-13 and OH-23) and apply friction to all controls.
-(Use the mechanical lock).
-Caution-when exiting the helicopter, be careful not to walk upslope under the main rotor.
+Before getting outside the helicopter, level rotor disc with horizon, reduce engine RPM to proper setting, place the carburetor air in cold position, (OH-13 and OH-23) and apply friction to all controls.
+(Use mechanical lock when available.)

-The ground recon can be broken down into four steps as follows:
+As you exit the helicopter, be careful not to walk up-slope under the main rotor.
+The ground recon can be broken down into four steps, as follows:

-a.
-Initial wind check: Move directly forward of the helicopter to the most upwind position of the area.
+1. Move directly forward of the helicopter to the most upwind position.
 Check the wind by throwing grass or dust into the air and observe the direction in which it is blown.